Disorderly Conduct

 - Sentencing if convicted

-Although disorderly conduct is commonly charged as a misdemeanor offense, prosecutors may seek enhanced penalties if the allegations involve:
+Although disorderly conduct is often charged as a misdemeanor offense, prosecutors may seek enhanced penalties depending on the facts of the case.

 - Alleged intoxication